datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

-By using the data store, the institutes work routines are adjusted around DataLad datasets: Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the institute on the institute's :term:`Gitlab` instance automatically.
+By using the data store, the institutes work routines are adjusted around DataLad datasets: Analyses are set-up inside of DataLad datasets, and for every analysis, an associated ``project`` is created under the namespace of the institute on the institute's :term:`GitLab` instance automatically.
 This has the advantage of vastly simplified version control, even for trainees, and simplified access to projects for collaborators and supervisors.
 Data from the data store is installed as subdatasets.
 This comes with several